 By complying with the principles and standards within the FM Code authorities will be able to demonstrate their financial sustainability.
 Whilst the FM Code is designed to be flexible to the nature, needs and circumstances of individual authorities, it is up to each authority to determine the extent to which it complies with the FM Code and to identify what action it may wish to take to better meet the standards that the FM Code sets out.
-Full compliance is expected for the 2021/22 financial year with the 2020/21 financial year acting as a shadow year.
-In the Application of the Good Governance Framework 2020/21 CIPFA Guidance Bulletin 06 it stated that the Annual Governance Statement for 2020/21 should include the overall conclusion of an assessment of the organisation's compliance with the principles and standards set out in the FM Code.
-Also, that where there are outstanding matters or areas for improvement, these should be included in the action plan.
+Full compliance is expected for the 2021/22 financial year since the 2020/21 financial year acted as a shadow year.

 The Council has made an assessment of its current compliance with the 6 principles (leadership, accountability, transparency, standards, assurance and sustainability) and the 17 Standards outlined in the FM Code.
-The assessment has identified that the Council can demonstrate compliance with all of the Standards, but it is recognised that further improvements can be made to enhance compliance during 2021-22.
+The assessment has identified that the Council can demonstrate compliance with all of the Standards, but it is recognised that further improvements can be made to enhance compliance during 2022/23.

-The Significant Governance Issues identified for 2020/21 are shown in section 6 and take into account the definition identified in Appendix 1.
+The Significant Governance Issues identified for 2021/22 are shown in section 6 and take into account the definition identified in Appendix 1.

-The Significant Governance Issues identified in 2019/20 together with the updated current position regarding their status is included in section 7.
+The Significant Governance Issues identified in 2020/21 together with the updated current position regarding their status is included in section 7.